MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-docker-webapp.md

 author: RoopeshNair
 ms.date: 04/08/2021
 monikerRange: '> tfs-2018'
+"recommendations": "true"
 ---

 # Deploy to Azure Web App for Containers

 **Azure Pipelines**

-With Azure Web App for Containers you can easily deploy and run container-based web apps on Windows and Linux.
+With Azure Web App for Containers, you can easily deploy and run container-based web apps on Windows and Linux.
 In this quickstart, we will use Azure Pipelines to build and deploy our sample application to Web App for Containers.

 Azure Pipelines enables us to implement a CI/CD workflow to automatically generates build Artifacts and trigger deployment to specific environments.